awilliams/awilliams.github.io/_posts/2013-07-15-git-empty-folder.md

 touch path/to/empty/dir/.keep; git add path/to/empty/dir/.keep
 {% endhighlight %}

- *  You'd like to an an empty folder to git, but an files created inside of it should be ignored.
+ *  You'd like to add an empty folder to git, but all files created inside of it should be ignored.
 This could occur if you're creating a `logs` directory for example.
 Solution: **Add a .gitignore file inside the directory with the following contents**
 {% highlight bash %}
 *
 !.gitignore